ChaoticTrials/SkyblockBuilder/README.md

 If you're not op and want to leave your team, you can simply type in `/skyblock leave`.
 You will drop all your items and be teleported to spawn.

+## MineMention compatability
+This mod is compatible with [MineMention](https://www.curseforge.com/minecraft/mc-mods/minemention).
+To write in the teams chat, you can use `skyblockbuilder:sky_team` in MineMention config file.